Osha

 A Game of Thrones

-Osha was traveling with three other wildlings and a pair of Night's Watch deserters, Stiv and Wallen.
-This group flees south of the wall, trying to escape the Others.
-They cross the Wall and travel into the Wolfswood north of Winterfell, where they come upon Bran Stark.
-Osha wants to take him hostage and return to Mance Rayder, presumably to use him to gain passage south through the wall.
-Robb Stark, Grey Wind, and Summer arrive to rescue him and all of the band are killed, except Osha.
+Osha travels with three other wildlings and a pair of Night's Watch deserters, Stiv and Wallen.
+This group flees south of the Wall, trying to escape the Others.
+They cross the Wall and travel into the wolfswood north of Winterfell, where they come upon the crippled Bran Stark.
+Osha wants to take him hostage and return to Mance Rayder, presumably to use him to gain passage south through the Wall.
+Robb Stark, Theon Greyjoy, Grey Wind, and Summer arrive to rescue him and all of the band are killed, except Osha.
 She is taken back to Winterfell for questioning.[2]
 She is eventually given a limited freedom of the castle for her good behavior and employed as a kitchen servant.
-[4]
+[5]

-Osha goes to pray to the the Old Gods in the godswood and comes upon Bran as he finishes his prayers.
+Osha goes to pray to the old gods in the godswood and comes upon Bran as he finishes his prayers.
 She is wearing chains on her legs.
-The two bond to a degree, sharing a common devotion to the Old Gods.
+The two bond to a degree, sharing a common devotion to the old gods.
 She tells him that when the weirwood leaves are rustling in the wind, it means the old gods are listening.
 She also says that the old gods have no power in the south because the weirwoods are gone.
-She says that Robb is marching the wrong way, and that she has been trying to warn him that the Others are coming, but was ignored.[4]
+She says that Robb is marching the wrong way, and that she has been trying to warn him that the Others are coming, but was ignored.[5]

-Bran dreams that he saw his father, Ned, in the catacombs of Winterfell.
-Maester Luwin summons Osha to carry Bran and goes down to the crypts with him; Osha tells them that she has lived her life beyond The Wall and a hole in the ground will not scare her.
-Because of Osha’s good behavior, the chains from her shackles removed, but the shackles remain to show she is not totally trusted.
+Bran dreams that he saw his father, Lord Eddard Stark, in the crypt of Winterfell.
+Maester Luwin summons Osha to carry Bran and goes down to the crypts with him; Osha tells them that she has lived her life beyond the Wall and a hole in the ground will not scare her.
+Because of Osha’s good behavior, the chains from her shackles are removed, but the shackles remain to show she is not totally trusted.
 They are surprised in the catacombs by Shaggydog, who savages Maester Luwin's arm.
-They return to Maester Luwin's tower, where Osha bandages the maester's wound.[3]
+They return to Luwin's tower, where Osha bandages the maester's wound.[4]

 A Clash of Kings